Instant Pot Potatoes – A complete guide

 To calculate the pressure cooking time of the sweet potatoes, use the cheatsheet below.

 To get a good estimate, it is important to measure the circumference of the potatoes.
-After a while, you’ll get a hang of it and will be able to cook them without measuring.
-To get the circumference, find the widest section of the potato and measure the circumference.
+After a while, you’ll get a hang of it and be able to cook them without measuring.
+To get the circumference, find the widest section of the potato and measure it.

 A visual guide telling you how long to cook each sized potato from largest at the top to smallest at the bottom and the words Instant Pot Potato Cooking Times at the top.